xbeat/Machine-Learning/README.md

 Recurrent Neural Networks (RNNs) are a class of neural networks designed to process sequential data.
 They maintain an internal state (memory) that allows them to capture temporal dependencies in the input sequence.
 This makes them particularly useful for tasks such as natural language processing, time series analysis, and speech recognition.

+## Exploring Efficient Small Language Models

+Introduction to Small Language Models (SLMs)

+Small Language Models (SLMs) are compact versions of larger language models, designed to be more efficient and deployable in resource-constrained environments.
+They aim to strike a balance between performance and computational requirements, making them suitable for a wide range of applications where full-scale language models might be impractical.

 ## Mastering Temperature and Top_p in Python Language Models

 Understanding Temperature and Top\_p in Language Models